John Doc Fuller

 John Doc Fuller is a prison coach, motivational speaker, and author.

-Fuller was Martha Stewart's prison coach in 2004 when she was found guilty of conspiracy, obstruction of an agency proceeding, and making false statements to federal investigators.
-She was subsequently sentenced to a five-month term in a federal correctional facility.
+Fuller served as Martha Stewart's prison coach in 2004, following her conviction for conspiracy, obstruction of an agency proceeding, and making false statements to federal investigators, which led to her five-month sentence in a federal correctional facility.

 Personal life

-Fuller has served two sentences in prison himself: one for forgery and 10 years for conspiracy to distribute cocaine.
-He was released in 2002.
+Fuller has personally experienced incarceration, serving time for forgery and a 10-year sentence for conspiracy to distribute cocaine, from which he was released in 2002.

 Public speaking

 Fuller regularly speaks at universities, high schools, community-based programs, businesses and nonprofit organizations in his capacity as a prison coach.

 On March 27, 2015, Fuller was interviewed about his work on Entertainment Tonight by presenter Nischelle Turner.
 When asked what his clients were most scared about, he said: "Will I be raped?
 Will I be killed?
 [I tell them] likely no, but hopefully I can help you avoid situations where that might occur."